munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ### Else clauses

-A if statement without support for else clauses is like Morticia Addams without Gomez.
+An if statement without support for else clauses is like Morticia Addams without Gomez.
 So, after we compile the then branch, we look for an `else` keyword.
 If we find one, we compile the else branch: